IngannamorteScienceDev/Threadwalker/README.md

 **Threadwalker** is an open-source tool for parsing and analyzing message threads exported from VKontakte (VK) in HTML format.

 This project is under active development.
-The current version focuses on **parsing raw VK HTML exports into a clean, unified CSV format**.
+The current version focuses on:

+- Parsing raw VK HTML exports
+- Assigning author roles
+- Splitting data for individual analysis
+- Preparing the data for further semantic and emotional processing

 ---